 PAVO became a Company Limited by Guarantee and a Registered Charity on 1st April 1996 Registered Charity Number: 1069557, Company Limited by Guarantee Number: 3522144.
-Registered Office: Marlow, South Crescent, Llandrindod Wells, Powys LD1 5DH.
+Registered Office: Unit 30, Ddole Road Industrial Estate, Llandrindod Wells, Powys LD1 6DF.

-PAVO is one of 19 Councils for Voluntary Service in Wales.
+PAVO is one of 19 County Voluntary Councils (CVCs) in Wales.
 Membership is open to all voluntary organisations, community groups and Town and Community Councils in Powys.
 The organisation employs full time and part time staff, mainly divided between the two main offices situated in Newtown and Llandrindod Wells.

-The Voluntary Sector in Powys actively contributes to a wide range of community activities in Powys.
-It is a diverse, vibrant presence in the County and involves a wide range of people, organisations and communities.
-It is independent of the state and exists for the public benefit not for private financial gain.
+The Third (or Voluntary) Sector in Powys actively contributes to a wide range of community activities in Powys.
+It is a diverse, vibrant presence in the county and involves a wide range of people, organisations and communities.
+It is independent of the state and exists for the public benefit, not for private financial gain.
 Included in the sector are voluntary organisations, community groups, volunteers, self-help groups, co-operatives, social enterprises and religious organisations.

-The Powys voluntary sector provides services to people in the County that contribute to the social, environmental, economic, cultural and health and well-being of their communities.
-These services complement those provided by public bodies and contribute to the improvement of public services such as health and social care, children's services, youth services, housing, education and training by addressing a broad range of issues including economic inactivity, food poverty, waste recycling, community regeneration, transport and substance misuse services.
+These third sector organisations provide services to people in the county that contribute to the social, environmental, economic and cultural health and well-being of their communities.
+These services complement those provided by public bodies and contribute to the improvement of public services such as health and social care, children's services, youth services, housing, education and training by addressing a broad range of issues including economic inactivity, food poverty, waste recycling, community regeneration, community transport, asset transfer and substance misuse.

-To view our Mission and Values Statement, please click here.
+To view our Mission, Purpose and Values, please click here.